PearInc/PearPlayer.js/README_EN.md

 **[English](https://github.com/PearInc/PearPlayer.js/blob/master/README_EN.md)**

 PearPlayer（梨享播放器）**[[Demo](https://demo.webrtc.win/)]**  is a streaming media player framework written completely with HTML5 and JavaScript.
-The player uses HTTP (including HTTPS, HTTP2) and WebRTC(data channels) for code work.
-The WebRTC is multi-protocol, multi-source，having low latency and high bandwidth utilization.
-Why can PearPlayer guarantee the maximum P2P rate and user's fluent video experience?
-There are two reasons.
-One is MSE (Media Source Extension) technology, another is our designed algorithm.
-We know MSE technology based on H5 technology can collect the Buffer block from multiple source nodes to the player.
-Besides, the designed algorithm is to achieve the best scheduling strategy and handle of various abnormal situations.
+The player implements multiprotocols , multisources , low latency and high bandwidth of no plugin in webside .
+The player support HTTP protocol (including HTTPS, HTTP2) and WebRTC protocol .
+Why can PearPlayer guarantee the maximum P2P ratio and user's fluent video experience ?
+Firstly , H5 MSE ( Media Source Extension) technology can collect the Buffer block from multiple source nodes to the player.
+Secondly, the well-designed algorithm is to achieve the best scheduling mechanism and configure to failover automatically.

 ![PearPlayer](fig/PearPlayer.png)
 <br>
 <br>
 ![multisources](fig/fogvdn_multisources.png)

-Now, through the html label`<script>`,simply include the`pear-player.min.js` on your webpages .Refer to the following [code examples](#快速开始)，or[`/examples/player-test.html`](/examples/player-test.html)can help you.
-WOW!
-See the basic method[get-started](docs/get-started.md) below .<br/>
+You can use PearPlayer only by importing `pear-player.min.js` through the  `<script>` script tag to HTML.
+Refer to the following [code examples](#快速开始)，or [`/examples/player-test.html`](/examples/player-test.html) can help you.
+Get reference [get-started](docs/get-started.md) below to understand the basic usage .<br/>

 ## Feature
 - It can be used without plugins, extensions, or installations because of P2P ability for WebRTC
-- Multi-protocol(HTTP, HTTPS, WebRTC)and multi-source
+- Multiprotocols (HTTP, HTTPS, WebRTC) and multisources
-- Scheduling algorithm can guarantee the P2P rate and user's fluent video experience
+-	Scheduling algorithm can ensure the users smooth video experience under maximizing P2P ratio
-- no parameter( the system can adapt by itself bases on the video rate ).
-Even on the high usage patterns, the player can adjust it's algorithm and parameter by itself
+-	no parameter( the system can adapt by itself bases on the video bit rate ).
+Even the player can adjust algorithms and parameters by itself on advanced usage patterns
 -	No unlimited buffers to save bandwidth / traffic for CP users
 -	Support Chrome, Firefox, Opera, IE, Edge and other mainstream browsers.
-Besides, it will support Safari, Tencent WeChat and X5/TBS.
+Besides, and will support Safari, Tencent WeChat and X5/TBS( multi-source transmission ; the playing issues can be well resolved by MSE.)
-- access to low cost, high availability Pear [Fog CDN](https://github.com/PearInc/FogVDN)
+-	access to low cost, high availability Pear Fog CDN
-- Protocol by TLS/DTLS, no DPI features; eliminate statistical characteristics through Pear Fog dynamic port
+-	The protocols are fully encrypted by TLS/DTLS with no DPI feature; eliminate statistical characteristics via Pear Fog dynamic port
-- Easy using ,like using HTML5 <video> label, and integrating with popular player framework such as [video.js](https://github.com/videojs/video.js)
+-	As easy as using HTML5 <video> script tag and easy to integrate with popular player fameworks such as video.js
 - The ability of browser P2P（base on WebTorrent）

 ![bitmap](fig/bitmap_en.png)

 ## Quick Start
-It's time to witness a miracle - please copy the following code into Web HTML5 code, and then open a webpage .
+It's time to witness a migic - please copy the following code into Web HTML5 code, and then open a webpage .

 ```html
 <script src="https://cdn.jsdelivr.net/npm/pearplayer@latest"></script>